lwylie10/engr3/README.md

 ![149255410-87310b2a-6b4f-47cb-8991-7d1b8a96b390](https://github.com/lwylie10/engr3/assets/143749987/2fd8f19d-4afe-4170-862d-2a9b18eb6a4a)

 ### Reflection
 Doing this code basically took no time at all because when you use the provided time.monotonic() its very easy.
-One way to make it even better is to instead update the photointerrupter only when it s interrupted instead of counting seconds.
+One way to make it even better is to instead update the photointerrupter only when its interrupted instead of counting seconds.
+I thought it's interesting that when something breaks the plane of the interrupter, the code has to ask if it the interrupter value equals one.
+I guess i don't really understand why something interrupting the interrupter equals one.
+But it was a quick and easy assignment that could lead to a lot of other projects if you were to build off of it.